Introduction

 | P4 – P6 | 4 – 8 m | Semi-outdoor or façades |

-| P8 – P10 + | 8 – 15 m + | Billboards and unipoles |
+| P8 – P10+ | 8 – 15 m+ | Billboards and unipoles |

 5. Indoor vs. Outdoor LED Screens

-Indoor LEDs use smaller pixel pitches (P0.9 – P3) for high resolution in close environments.
+- Indoor LEDs use smaller pixel pitches (P0.9 – P3) for high resolution in close environments.
+They prioritize contrast, color accuracy, and seamless assembly.

-Outdoor LEDs use larger pitches (P4 – P10 +) designed for long viewing distances, high brightness (6000–8000 nits), and weather resistance.
+- Outdoor LEDs use larger pitches (P4 – P10+) designed for long viewing distances, high brightness (6,000–8,000 nits), and weather resistance.

 6. Fine-Pixel and MicroLED Displays

-The newest generation — COB (Chip-on-Board) and IMD (Integrated Matrix Device) — has pushed limits down to P0.9, P0.6, and P0.4 mm.
+Fine-pixel LED (or narrow-pitch LED) refers to any display below P2 mm.
+The newest generation — COB (Chip-on-Board) and IMD (Integrated Matrix Device) — has pushed limits down to P0.9, P0.6, and P0.4 mm, often categorized as MicroLED.

 Key Characteristics

-Seamless visuals: No visible module lines; perfectly uniform surfaces.
+- Seamless visuals: No visible module lines; perfectly uniform surfaces.

-High contrast & HDR capability: Ideal for broadcast and cinematic content.
+- High contrast & HDR capability: Ideal for broadcast and cinematic content.

-Fine calibration: Color consistency across millions of sub-pixels.
+- Fine calibration: Color consistency across millions of sub-pixels.

-Brightness: Typically 600–1200 nits — optimized for controlled indoor environments.
+- Brightness: Typically 600–1,200 nits — optimized for controlled indoor environments.

-Durability: Up to 100 000 hours with precise thermal control.
+- Durability: Up to 100,000 hours with precise thermal control.

 | Pixel Pitch Range | Technology | Typical Use |